ardanlabs/blockchain/foundation/blockchain/NOTES.md

 Notes

+Everything is about trust engineering.
+That everyone can trust the system because all data is verifiable in a cryptographic way.

 A blockchain is a database for storing things of value that allows anyone with a computer to make a copy with a cryptographic audit trail.
 It's immutable and transparent with a token supply and initial user balances.
 The global blockchain